Marie Kondo - rich and famous for cleaning up

 But my biggest dilemma was the basement.
 There I had tangibly deposited all things that I did not need so often, including my winter jackets in the summer (and vice versa).
 Or my old documents from the university.

-And I was firmly convinced that I could clear out the things that were no longer necessary at any time with only one hand.
-But until then you could still pick up the stuff - you never know ...
-You suspect that the story did not go well.
+And I was firmly convinced that I could clear out the things that were no longer necessary at any time with just one hand.
+But until then you could still pick it up - you never know ...
+You guessed that the story didn't end well.

 What you do not need, does not even come into the apartment!